-- ALWAYS empty the black and grey water holding tanks before traveling to avoid carrying unnecessary weight. - If you are dry camping and cannot immediately empty your holding tanks, reduce your vehicle speed until you reach a dumping station.

-The RV's cargo carrying capacity is based on empty holding tanks.
-Any additional weight for the contents of the holding tank(s) reduces your cargo carrying capacity by the same amount.
+- ALWAYS empty the black and grey water holding tanks before traveling to avoid carrying unnecessary weight. - If you are dry camping and cannot immediately empty your holding tanks, reduce your vehicle speed until you reach a dumping station. - The Cargo Carrying Capacity of your RV is based on empty holding tanks.
+Any additional weight for the contents of your holding tank(s) reduces your Cargo Carrying Capacity by the same amount.